MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/reportinstance-run-method.md

 ## Remarks

-After you define the *Report* variable, you can run this method or the [RUNMODAL Method \(Report\)](../../methods/devenv-runmodal-method-report.md) method on the variable.
+After you define the *Report* variable, you can run this method or the [RUNMODAL Method \(Report\)](reportinstance-runmodal-method.md) on the variable.
 With the RUN method, the variable is automatically cleared after the method is executed.
 With the RUNMODAL method, the variable is not automatically cleared.

 Use RUN method or the RUNMODAL method if you know at design time the exact report that you want to run.
-Otherwise, use the [REPORT.RUNMODAL Method](../../methods/devenv-report-runmodal-method.md) or [REPORT.RUN Method](../../methods/devenv-report-run-method.md).
+Otherwise, use the [REPORT.RUN Method](report-run-method.md) or [REPORT.RUNMODAL Method](report-runmodal-method.md).

 If the report you specify does not exist, then a compile error occurs.